Cyan735/RandomNumberGenerator/README.md

 # Random Number Generator
-Input a minimun and maximum number and get a random number in that range
+Input a minimum and maximum number and get a random number in that range